 Jose Bellido is Reader in Law at the University of Kent in the United Kingdom.
 He is the Spanish national editor of Primary Sources on Copyright (1450-1900) an online archive curated by Lionel Bently & Martin Kretschmer.
 He is particularly interested in the history of intellectual property law and has additional research interests in legal theory, evidence, and legal history.
 His recent book projects are Landmark Cases in Intellectual Property Law (Hart Publishing, 2017) and Adventures in Childhood.
 Intellectual Property, Imagination and the Business of Play (Cambridge University Press, 2022), co-authored with Kathy Bowrey.

-Itza A. Carbajal is New Orleans born Texas raised American doctoral student pursuing a PhD in Information Science at the University of Washington Information School focusing on children and their records.
-Carbajal’s proposed dissertation research analyzes how records embody childhood trauma as well as how archival records may provide release or relief from traumatic memories.
+Itza A. Carbajal is New Orleans born Texas raised American doctoral student in Information Science at the University of Washington Information School focusing on children and their records.
+Carbajal’s dissertation research analyzes how records embody childhood trauma as well as how archival records may provide release or relief from traumatic memories.
 Previously, she worked as the Latin American Metadata Librarian for LLILAS Benson at the University of Texas Austin.
-She received a Master of Science in Information Studies from UT Austin and dual-degree Bachelor of Arts in History and English with a concentration on creative writing and legal studies from UT San Antonio.
+She holds a Master of Science in Information Studies from UT Austin and a dual-degree Bachelor of Arts in History and English with a concentration on creative writing and legal studies from UT San Antonio.

 Rebecca Coleman is Professor at the University of Bristol, UK.
 She has worked with image-based methodologies (drawing, collaging, photography, video-making) to explore people’s sensory and embodied experiences of media.
 She is now especially interested in the kinds of futures imagined by people who aren’t usually involved in the design and implementation of digital technologies.